NeCTAR-RC/nova/doc/source/cli/nova-manage.rst

     --verbose will print the results of the archive operation for any tables that were changed.
 Specifying --until-complete will make the command run continuously until all deleted rows are archived.
 Use the --max_rows option, which defaults to 1000, as a batch size for each iteration.
+Specifying ``--before`` will archive only rows that were deleted before the date provided.

 ``nova-manage db null_instance_uuid_scan [--delete]``